arrozet/AImbot/README.md

 The system can be configured through the `config.py` file.
 Key parameters include:

 - `TARGET_FPS`: sets the target frames per second for the camera.
-- `DRAW`: Enables or disables visualization of detections.
+- `DRAW`: enables or disables visualization of detections.
-- `SHOOTING`: Enables or disables the shooting functionality.
+- `SHOOTING`: enables or disables the shooting functionality.
-- `AIMING`: Enables or disables the aiming functionality.
+- `AIMING`: enables or disables the aiming functionality.
-- `WEIGHTS_PATH`: Path to the YOLO model weights.
+- `WEIGHTS_PATH`: path to the YOLO model weights.
-- `DLL_PATH`: Path to the Razer mouse controller DLL.
+- `DLL_PATH`: path to the Razer mouse controller DLL.

 ## Dependencies